Museum of Contemporary Art Tokyo

 The Museum of Contemporary Art Tokyo (東京都現代美術館, Tōkyō-to Gendai Bijutsukan) is a contemporary art museum in Koto, Tokyo, Japan.
 The museum is located in Kiba Park.
-It was opened in 1995.
+Designed by Takahiko Yanagisawa (TAK Associates), the museum was opened in March 1995.
+With a total floor area of approximately 33,000 square meters, it is one of the largest contemporary art museums in Japan.
+The permanent collection comprises approximately 5,700 works of art from both Japanese and international artists, ranging from the postwar era to the present day.